 As dysregulated nitrogen metabolism plays a key role in the development of HE, protein intake requirement in patients with HE has been widely investigated.
-Early evidence suggested that episodes of HE could be controlled by reducing protein intake[148,149], but these observations have been largely debunked by several following studies.
+Early evidence suggested that episodes of HE could be controlled by reducing protein intake[148,149], but these observations have been largely debunked by several subsequent studies.

 In 1995, a study by Morgan et al[150] questioned for the first time the real usefulness of protein restriction in HE, demonstrating that patients with alcoholic hepatitis whose diet provided a higher protein intake experienced an improvement in mental status, suggesting that the lack of an adequate protein intake could favor HE.

-The research[151] found that restriction of protein intake has no beneficial effect on the evolution of episodic HE and that it can worsen the nutritional status of these patients by exacerbating protein breakdown from muscles.
+A study found that restriction of protein intake has no beneficial effect on the evolution of episodic HE and that it can worsen the nutritional status of these patients by exacerbating protein breakdown from muscles[151].
 Furthermore, they showed that patients with HE could safely follow a normal protein diet.

-Additional studies confirmed that normal protein intake is well tolerated and useful in HE, to ensure sufficient substrate for energy synthesis and hepatocyte function[152,153].
+Additional studies confirmed that normal protein intake is well tolerated and useful in HE to ensure sufficient substrate for energy synthesis and hepatocyte function[152,153].
 Hence, avoidance of protein restriction in patients with HE is now strongly recommended.
-The International Society for HE and Nitrogen Metabolism[145], the EASL Clinical Practice Guidelines on nutrition in chronic liver disease[136], the AASLD and EASL Practice Guidelines for HE[3] and the ESPEN Guidelines on nutrition in liver disease[137] recommend for patients with HE a daily protein intake of 1.2-1.5 g/kg per day.
+The International Society for HE and Nitrogen Metabolism[145], the EASL Clinical Practice Guidelines on nutrition in chronic liver disease[136], the AASLD and EASL Practice Guidelines for HE[3], and the ESPEN Guidelines on nutrition in liver disease[137] recommend for patients with HE a daily protein intake of 1.2-1.5 g/kg per day.

-The amount of protein is not the only important factor to take into consideration; in cirrhosis tolerance to dietary proteins (in terms of the development of HE after protein ingestion) seems to vary among different protein sources; dairy and vegetable proteins have been suggested to be better tolerated than animal proteins.
+The amount of protein is not the only important factor to take into consideration; in cirrhosis, tolerance to dietary proteins (in terms of the development of HE after protein ingestion) seems to vary among different protein sources; dairy and vegetable proteins have been suggested to be better tolerated than animal proteins.

 The evidence regarding dairy proteins is limited.
-An old study by Fenton et al[154] described a consistent reduction of plasma ammonia in 3 patients when meat was replaced by dairy protein and hypothesized that this improvement might be due to gut flora modifications.
+An old study by Fenton et al[154] described a consistent reduction of plasma ammonia in three patients when meat was replaced by dairy protein and hypothesized that this improvement might be due to gut flora modifications.
 Bessman et al[155] administered intragastrically blood and milk-protein preparations to patients with liver disease, observing significantly higher elevations of circulating ammonia after administration of blood rather than after milk-protein preparations.
-More recently, a 14-d high-protein casein-vegetable diet was shown to improve cognitive performance and lower serum ammonia levels in 150 patients with OHE, thus confirming the irrationality of dietary protein restriction and the usefulness of a casein-vegetable based diet[152].
+More recently, a 14 day high-protein casein-vegetable diet was shown to improve cognitive performance and lower serum ammonia levels in 150 patients with OHE, thus confirming the irrationality of dietary protein restriction and the usefulness of a casein-vegetable based diet[152].

-The beneficial effects of vegetable proteins have been widely studied among cirrhotic patients: Bianchi et al[156] tested the effect of a vegetable versus animal protein diet on nitrogen metabolism and cognitive function in cirrhotic patients with persistent HE, and the results showed that ammonia levels, as well as clinical severity of HE, significantly improved during vegetable protein diet.
+The beneficial effects of vegetable proteins have been widely studied among cirrhotic patients.
+Bianchi et al[156] tested the effect of a vegetable versus animal protein diet on nitrogen metabolism and cognitive function in cirrhotic patients with persistent HE, and the results showed that ammonia levels, as well as clinical severity of HE, significantly improved during vegetable protein diet.
 Uribe et al[157] also demonstrated improved mental state and encephalogram results in patients with HE undergoing vegetable protein diet compared to those on animal protein diet.
-Finally, Maharshi et al[158], in a recent RCT, showed that six months of 1-1.5 g/d of vegetable protein was effective in treating MHE, preventing OHE episodes and improving patients’ quality of life.
+Finally, Maharshi et al[158], in a recent RCT, showed that 6 months of 1-1.5 g/d of vegetable protein was effective in treating MHE, preventing OHE episodes, and improving patients’ quality of life.